 Special Educational Needs (SEN) Information Report

 At Hillbrook School, all pupils, regardless of their individual needs, are offered inclusive teaching which will enable them to make the best possible progress and ensure that they are a valued member of the wider school community.
-Our provision supports children with a range of needs in areas such as: communication and interaction, cognition and learning, social, mental, health, sensory or physical.
+Our provision supports children with a range of needs in areas such as: communication and interaction, cognition and learning, social, sensory, mental or physical health.

-The inclusion Team at Hillbrook Primary school is led by Polly Baylis (Deputy Head), supported by Dionne Morris (Assistant Head/Special Needs Coordinator).
+The inclusion Team at Hillbrook Primary school is led by Polly Baylis (Deputy Head), supported by Kelly Stanley (Assistant Head/Special Needs Coordinator).

 Phone: 0208 672 3957